 - k.
-Guide Piles: - (1) Dock system pilings shall be designed by an Engineer, licensed by the State of California, who shall have demonstrated expertise in the design of marine structures.
-Pile loading calculations shall be provided based on a soils investigation by a licensed geotechnical engineer, or based on minimum code values for soil properties.
-Alternatively, a pile test may be conducted by a licensed engineer after piles have been driven, to confirm that the piles can withstand the design loads anticipated.
-Testing procedures must be approved by the City prior to commencement. - (2) Soil conditions in Newport Harbor can vary depending on the existence of rock strata near historic bluffs along the coastline.
-The Applicant is advised to research the soils conditions of the subject site in order to properly assess the conditions for pile stability and installation.
+Guide Piles - (1) Dock system pilings shall be designed by a licensed Civil or Structural Engineer, registered in the State of California, who shall have demonstrated expertise in the design of marine structures.
+Pile loading calculations shall be provided based on a soils investigation by a licensed Geotechnical Engineer, registered in the State of California, or based on minimum code values for soil properties. - (a) Alternatively, a static pile load test may be conducted by a professional geotechnical or structural engineer licensed in the state of California and qualified third-party testing agency after piles have been driven, to confirm that the piles can withstand the design loads anticipated.
+Testing procedures shall be in general conformance with testing procedures defined in Chapter 8 of the Caltrans Foundation Manual (2015 or latest edition) and must be approved by the City prior to commencement.
+Static pile load tests shall be designed for the type of load to be experience by the pile (lateral loads for guide piles and vertical/uplift loads for platform/pier piles) and for the estimated loads based on berthed vessel sizes and dead and live loads.

-- (3) Loading Conditions & Criteria: - (a) Applied lateral wind and impact loads shall be calculated for not lower than a +7.5 foot MLLW water surface, and a load height acting upon the piles at no lower than +8.5 foot MLLW. - (b) Loads imposed on the dock framing system as previously noted in this loading criteria, shall be imposed in-likekind to the piles providing the lateral load resistance for the docks. - (c) Pile penetration shall not be less than 15 feet. - (d) Pile cutoff elevation shall not be lower than +12.0 feet, MLLW in protected areas of the Harbor.
-Applicant shall consider pile top elevation of +13.0 or higher for facilities in or near the Harbor Entrance, due to more severe environmental conditions. - (e) Guide pile caps shall be provided to discourage birds from perching on piles. - (4) Special Geological Conditions: - (a) There are locations within the Newport Harbor area that contain rock-like geological conditions, exhibiting different soil resistance characteristics than standard bay mud.
-The applicant is encouraged to observe the type of guide piles used in the existing surrounding installations to assess the type of piles that may be required for any new project.
-A geotechnical consultant could be retained to provide this information and pile design and installation recommendations, as well.
+- (2) Soil conditions in Newport Harbor can vary depending on the existence of rock strata near historic bluffs along the coastline.
+The Applicant is advised to research the soils conditions of the subject site in order to properly assess the conditions for pile stability and installation. - (3) Loading Conditions & Criteria - (a) Applied lateral wind and impact loads shall be calculated for not lower than a +7.5 foot MLLW water surface, and a load height acting upon the piles at no lower than +8.5 foot MLLW. - (b) Loads imposed on the dock framing system, as previously noted in this loading criteria, shall be imposed in-like-kind to the piles providing the lateral load resistance for the docks. - (c) Pile penetration shall not be less than 15 feet. - (d) Pile cutoff elevation shall not be lower than +12.0 feet MLLW in protected areas of the Harbor.
+Applicant shall consider pile top elevation of +13.0 or higher for facilities in or near the Harbor Entrance, due to more severe environmental conditions. - (e) Guide pile caps shall be provided to discourage birds from perching on piles. - (4) Special Geological Conditions - (a) There are locations within the Newport Harbor area that contain rock-like geological conditions, exhibiting different soil resistance characteristics than standard bay mud.
+The applicant is encouraged to observe the type of guide piles (e.g., driven steel piles, drilled-in concrete piles, etc.) used in the existing surrounding installations to assess the type of piles that may be required for any new project.
+A licensed Geotechnical Engineer could be retained to provide this information and pile design and installation recommendations, as well.